 Food and Beverage Tax

-In some counties, businesses that sell food and beverages must register for sales tax and food and beverage tax.
+In some counties or municipalities, businesses that sell food and beverages must register for sales tax and food and beverage tax.

-The department provides the food and beverage tax rates for each county.
+The Indiana Department of Revenue (DOR) provides the food and beverage tax rates for each county or municipality in the table below.
 You may also contact your county auditor’s office to learn if your county has this tax.

 For more information on the food and beverage tax, you may call our business tax information line at (317) 233-4016.